Definition

 The game is over once all cards are removed from the board.

-The Spider Solitaire rules can be summarized as follows:
+The rules for Spider Solitaire can be summarized as follows:

 - The game is not always winnable.
 About 1/3 games are mathematically possible to be completed.